official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 267 Minute Burke‑Davies to APS/Secretary of State [MOD], 24 August 2006, ‘Iraq: Op SALAMANCA’.
 268 Minutes, 2 August 2006, Chiefs of Staff meeting.

-105

-Executive Summary766.
-The decision not to allow the use of US support in Basra was an important one.
+766. The decision not to allow the use of US support in Basra was an important one.
 The Inquiry considers that the question of what was needed to make Op SALAMANCA a success should have been addressed directly by ACM Stirrup, whose response instead precluded proper consideration of whether additional UK resources would be